KittyGiraudel/site/_posts/2013-10-28-your-work-is-not-good-enough.md

 ---
-title: Your work is not good enough
+title: "Your work is not good enough"
 layout: post
 comments: true
 preview: false